Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_DYNAMICS.md

 ```
 COMPLEMENTS THESE BASE DOCUMENTS:

-• COLLAPSE_GENERALIZATION.md — The phenomenon (what collapse IS)
+• COLLAPSE_GENERALIZATION.md: The phenomenon (what collapse IS)
-• This file (COLLAPSE_DYNAMICS.md) — The physics (how collapse WORKS)
+• This file (COLLAPSE_DYNAMICS.md): The physics (how collapse WORKS)

 REFERENCES:
-• BEC_CONDENSATION_INFORMATION.md — g|ψ|² framework
+• BEC_CONDENSATION_INFORMATION.md: g|ψ|² framework
-• HARMONY_AND_COHERENCE.md — Pythagorean coherence principle
+• HARMONY_AND_COHERENCE.md: Pythagorean coherence principle
-• THE_OLD_LADY_AND_THE_TIGER.md — Optimal stopping theory
+• THE_OLD_LADY_AND_THE_TIGER.md: optimal stopping theory
 • Shai, A. (2024). *Transformers Represent Belief State Geometry in their Residual Stream.* LessWrong.
-[Link](https://www.lesswrong.com/posts/gTZ2SxesbHckJ3CkF/transformers-represent-belief-state-geometry-in-their) — external evidence that transformer residual streams instantiate POMDP-style belief-state geometry, consistent with collapse-as-belief-concentration.
+[Link](https://www.lesswrong.com/posts/gTZ2SxesbHckJ3CkF/transformers-represent-belief-state-geometry-in-their).
+External evidence that transformer residual streams instantiate POMDP-style belief-state geometry, consistent with collapse-as-belief-concentration.
 • Wentworth, J., & Lorell, D. (2024). *Why Would Belief-States Have A Fractal Structure, And Why Would That Matter For Interpretability?
 An Explainer.* LessWrong.
-[Link](https://www.lesswrong.com/posts/mBw7nc4ipdyeeEpWs/why-would-belief-states-have-a-fractal-structure-and-why) — explains why Bayesian belief-state dynamics for HMMs produce fractal geometry via chaos games, and why such self-similar belief manifolds matter for interpreting latent structure in trained networks.
+[Link](https://www.lesswrong.com/posts/mBw7nc4ipdyeeEpWs/why-would-belief-states-have-a-fractal-structure-and-why).
+Explains why Bayesian belief-state dynamics for HMMs produce fractal geometry via chaos games, and why such self-similar belief manifolds matter for interpreting latent structure in trained networks.
 • Williams, P.L., & Beer, R.D.
 (2010). *Nonnegative Decomposition of Multivariate Information.* arXiv:1004.2515.
-[PDF](https://arxiv.org/pdf/1004.2515) — foundational paper on Partial Information Decomposition (PID).
+[PDF](https://arxiv.org/pdf/1004.2515).
+Foundational paper on Partial Information Decomposition (PID).
 Collapse can be understood as SYNERGY→REDUNDANCY conversion: pre-collapse states have high synergy (need all bands), post-collapse states have high redundancy (any band suffices).
 Total information is conserved but its decomposition changes.
 See ORTHOGONALITY.md §11.3 for full treatment.
 ```

 ---